IztokD/MSSegregation-package/README.md

 The macros can be run in Fiji-ImageJ.
 For details, please, see the package_example_manual.pdf

-Cite: Iztok Dogsa, Ines Mandic-Mulec, Multiscale spatial segregation analysis in digital images: from biofilms, oats and raisins to Covid-19 epidemics, xx year, XX journal, xx vol, xx pages
+Cite: Iztok Dogsa, Ines Mandic-Mulec, Multiscale spatial segregation analysis in digital images: from mixed-species biofilms to Covid-19 epidemics, xx year, XX journal, xx vol, xx pages